parthshahk/Electronics/README.md

 ### Database Auto Baskup
 The folder `/db-backup` contains a backup generator of the database.
 It generates a database backup in the same folder updated every week.
 So if anything was to happen to the database, you may find a backup in this folder.

+### Error Sweeper
+This file is present in the root directory.
+It _sweeps_ the website error logs periodically and notifies the person whose email ID is provided in the file about the error if found.

 ---

 This covers everything that is required to run the website without any issues.
 If everything is followed in the documentation, the website is least likely to show any errors ever.